sqlxpert/lights-off-aws/README.md

 ## Progress

 This project was originally called TagSchedOps.
-I wrote the first version in 2017, before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
+Paul wrote the first version in 2017, before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
 It remains a simple alternative to
 [Systems Manager Automation runbooks for stopping](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-stopec2instance.html) and starting EC2 instances and RDS databases.
 It is now integrated